swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Regarding metadata, [Elizabeth Wickes][wickes-comment-metadata] writes:

-> ...two types of metadata that often get conflated in dataset discussions:
+> ...two types of metadata that often get conflated in data set discussions:
-> metadata about the dataset as a whole
+> metadata about the data set as a whole
-> and metadata about the content within the dataset.
+> and metadata about the content within the data set.
 > Most metadata schemas...are for the former use.
-> They are to describe the dataset as a unit,
+> They are to describe the data set as a unit,
 > e.g. author, funder, relevant papers, etc.
 >
-> Formally structured metadata is often a valueless effort if the dataset will be stored independently
+> Formally structured metadata is often a valueless effort if the data set will be stored independently
 > and not somewhere in a formal repository...
 > Beautifully filled out metadata files are for ingestion into a repository and/or directory.
 > If the audience is humans, write it for humans.